 - CONTROLLING THE HEAT LEVEL

-The KEY to picking the perfect pepper so you can select the heat you like, look at the stems first.
+The KEY to picking the perfect pepper, look at the stems first.

 Straighter stems are less hot.

 Next, look on the pepper skin and look for heat fractures.
 They look like little bruises.
 See photo below.

 Notice the stem is straight.
 This pepper will not be as hot as the rest.
 Heat level would be on the low end.

 The actual hot spicy part of the pepper is the capsaicin.
 Capsaicin is the oil in the pepper.